racket/racket7/racket/src/cs/README.txt

     Select this mode by seting the `PLT_CS_JIT` environment variable.

+ * Lambda mode --- A kind of hybird, where individual `lambda`s are isolated as for JIT mode, but compiled ahead-of-time.
+Compiled ".zo" files are written to the same place as machine-code mode.

+   Select this mode by seting the `PLT_CS_LAMBDA` environment variable.

 Set the `PLT_ZO_PATH` environment variable to override the path used for ".zo" files.
 For example, you may want to preserve a normal build while also building in machine-code mode with `PLT_CS_DEBUG` set, in